JeanRev/TeamcityDockerCloudPlugin/README.md

 </a>
 </td>
 <td style="border: none; vertical-align:middle;">
-This software has been build thanks to the unfailing support of my company ([Puzzle ITC](https://www.puzzle.ch)) to OpenSource projects.
+This software has been build thanks to the unfailing support of my company (<a href="https://www.puzzle.ch">Puzzle ITC</a>) to OpenSource projects.
 Kudos to them.</div>
 </td>
 </table>